bennyborremans/antibody_decay_field_data/README.md

 ## Repository and reuse information

 This open access repository accompanies the article "Inferring time of infection from field data using dynamic models of antibody decay" (Borremans et al.).
-It provides all data and code needed to repeat the analyses described in the article.
+It provides all data and code needed to repeat the analyses and reproduce the figures.
 When using the code and/or data available here, please refer to the project license and cite the article using the following citation:

 Borremans B. et al. "Inferring time of infection from field data using dynamic models of antibody decay". bioRxiv 2022.